 “Yes.
 Don’t worry.
 It’s not going to change what we have.
 It will probably make us closer.”

-“So, you still trying to get in that number one spot as my best friend I see,” I joked.
+“So, I see that you still trying to get in that number one spot as my best friend,” I joked.

 “Real funny,” he said sarcastically.

 We looked at each other for a few moments and then broke out into laughter.
 I could tell that this marriage was going to be fun.
 Then we started to get serious since we had so much to discuss.
 We talked about our plans in great detail.